Azure/azure-iot-sdks/c/doc/devbox_setup.md

 4. Install  [Python ver.
 2.7.9](https://www.python.org/downloads/) (make sure it is installed in your path, type "python -V" to verify).

+5. Ensure that the git.exe application is in your system path.

-5. Open a Visual Studio 2015 x86 Native Tools command prompt.
+6. Open a Visual Studio 2015 x86 Native Tools command prompt.

-6. Run the script **build_proton.cmd** in the **\build_all\windows** directory to build the proton libraries.
+7. Run the script **build_proton.cmd** in the **\build_all\windows** directory to build the proton libraries.
 You need to complete this step before continuing to the next section.

 ### Building the Apache MQTT library in Windows

 To build the MQTT-based samples you must install the Paho open source library.

 1. Create the environment variables **OpenSSLDir=c:\OpenSSL** and **PAHO_PATH=c:\Paho**.